YogeshBharati/DjangoNote/hosting.md

 ```
 cat  your_server_publickey
 ```
-### Step 5: Add This Public key on your git repo'S settings
+### Step 5: Add This Public key on your git repo's settings

 ### Step 6: Update and Upgrade Packages
 ```bash